Law is usually national resp. territorial

 In addition to intergovernmental international law, there is also effectively national international law.
 This is law that has been enacted by a state itself but has an international connection or regulates facts with an international connection.

-An example of this is the Swiss Federal Law on Private International Law (IPRG; no official translation into English).
-This law governs the jurisdiction of Swiss courts or authorities, the applicable law, the conditions for recognition and enforcement of foreign judgments, bankruptcy and debt restructuring agreements, and arbitration in international relations (see chapter […]).
+An example of this is the Federal Act on Private International Law (PILA –> Ger.
+IPRG).
+This law governs the jurisdiction of Swiss courts or authorities, the applicable law, the conditions for recognition and enforcement of foreign judgments, bankruptcy and debt restructuring agreements, and arbitration in international relations (s. chapter 05 International Litigation and Alternative Dispute Resolutions).

 Private International Business Rules

-An example of such private international business rules are the codes of the International Chamber of Commerce (ICC), e.g. the ICC Advertising and Marketing Communications Code, which lays down rules for the advertising and marketing industry (see chapter […]).
+An example of such private international business rules are the codes of the International Chamber of Commerce (ICC), e.g. the ICC Advertising and Marketing Communications Code, which lays down rules for the advertising and marketing industry (s. chapter 09.03 Fair trade law).

 When is a business case international?